| Periods | 1 Week | 1 Month | 3 Months | 6 Months | 1 Year | 3 Years | All Time |

 Inventory Turnover Ratio

-The inventory turnover ratio declined from 6.14 to 5.42, showing
+The inventory turnover ratio decreased to 4.94 from 5.42, indicating slower

 Net Capital Turnover Ratio

-generate revenue.
-This may be due to higher working capital levels or slower
+efficiency in utilizing capital to generate revenue.
+This may be due to the

 Net Profit Ratio